mlindgren/MoonJam2021/README.md

 # moon2GOLF
 by team "72 hours of moon2SUFFER"

+Download a pre-built executable on [our Itch.io page](https://mitchl.itch.io/moon2golf).

 ## Building
 The game builds with Godot 3.3.
 In theory, it should work on any platform, but so far it has only been tested on Windows.